jon-hall/generators-and-async/1-runner/README.md

                 gen.throw(err);
             });
         } else {
-            // to prevent blowing stack, use Promise to call step Promise.resolve().then(step);
+            // to prevent blowing the stack, use a Promise to call step Promise.resolve().then(step);
         }
     }